rustc_target

 Flexible target specification.

-Rust targets a wide variety of usecases, and in the interest of flexibility, allows new target triples to be defined in configuration files.
+Rust targets a wide variety of usecases, and in the interest of flexibility, allows new target tuples to be defined in configuration files.
 Most users will not need to care about these, but this is invaluable when porting Rust to a new platform, and allows for an unprecedented level of control over how the compiler works.

 §Using custom targets